 2. Games

 Games don’t need to be quiz-based and if you need some peace and quiet in the front, the kids can play their own games in the back.
 Great options include IQ Love a single player puzzle game with 120 logic challenges, Little Pack of Optical Illusions or May Contain Butts and Plop Trumps are good fun!
 For older children, there’s always classics like Pac-Man and Tetris along with the brilliant Spinning Zzzopa Ball.
-If parents are involved, why not team up to play This or That the 50/50 guessing game.
+If parents are involved, why not play Smart Ass the fast paced trivia game.

 3. Out the window